efea-umich/cse-593/main-project/project.typ

 Additionally, our Contextual Inquiry data provided us with specific frustrations users experienced when performing text entry tasks.
 In particular, the interface we design needs to have sufficiently large interactive input regions to reduce input error and have predictive features to speed up entry.

+Our findings from surveys and Contextual Inquiries led to a key set of user requirements that shaped our design direction.
+These requirements highlighted the need for:
+- Error prevention and correction (Requirement 1 and 2)
+- Input accuracy and speed (Requirement 3 and 4)
+- Offerings of alternative input methods with minimal hand contact (Requirement 5)
+- Public usability and comfort (Requirement 6)

 Our sketched designs showcased many approaches at addressing our user requirements.
 We evaluated many dimensions of the design space, with sketches that spanned multiple strategies from new ways to edit and fix errors, to new ways to interact with the smartwatch, to those that introduced new ways to interpret actions already familiar to the user.
+These strategies included use of AR technology, LLM integration, swipe typing, and predictive text-entry features.
 The critiques and insights different group members provided led us to narrow our focus to simpler solutions that address user requirements while maintaining consistency with systems the user is familiar with.
 Additionally, we narrowed our goals to focus on error prevention to address user requirements that had to do with errors, rather than designing a novel way to fix errors.
 The latter, we found, was prohibitively difficult due to the physical constraints of smartwatches.

-We feel comfortable that our design is aligned with our user requirements.
-In future work, we plan on establishing tasks and goals for our prototype and recruiting participants for user testing sessions to get direct feedback on our design.
+With our finalized design, we created a low fidelity paper prototype to showcase the essential features which include the contextual suggested responses and the dynamic key hitbox keyboard.
+We then conducted simplified user testing and heuristic evaluation on our paper prototype using the Wizard of Oz technique to identify key usability issues and gather feedback from users in real-world communication scenarios.
+From both tests, we found several usability issues including the lack of visual status on whether the dynamic key hitbox feature was active and missing controls to turn the dynamic keyboard on and off.
+Other identified issues included missing keyboard features that are present in traditional keyboards and lack of feature documentation.
+The consistency and minimal change between the previous smartwatch keyboard layout and our design's keyboard layout allowed for users to use our design without much guidance.
+Besides the consistent styling of the watch interface, users also found the ability to edit suggested replies to be convenient and useful.

+In future work, we will address these usability issues and design a high-fidelity prototype that incorporates feedback from the heuristic evaluations and simplified user testing.
+Furthermore, we will conduct user evaluations to validate our user requirements and gather any final feedback on the new high-fidelity prototype.

 = Acknowledgements
 #text(fill: red, [Here, you will acknowledge any individuals or organizations that are not part of your group, but that have contributed to your work.])